SAPD offers a variety of ways for community members to work closely with the police

 Active Citizen Programs

-- Cellular On Patrol (COP) - Neighborhood residents patrol their streets, using cell phones to report crimes.
+- Citizen On Patrol (COP) - Neighborhood residents patrol their streets, using cell phones to report crimes.
 Ride-along and Training at SAPD substations.

 - Citizen Police Academy (CPA) - 11-week class to inform and educate citizens about the SAPD and police work in San